Ronny Allan’s ‘PoNETry’ © – An Ode to Invisible Illness

 What is stage?
 The extent of a cancer in the body.
 Staging is usually based on the size of the tumour, whether lymph nodes contain cancer, and whether the cancer has spread from the original site to other parts of the body.

 What are the stage numbers?
-Most types of cancer have 4 stages, numbered from 1 to 4 indicating a rising spread as the number is bigger.
-Some cancer have a stage 0 but I don’t believe this applies to Neuroendocrine Neoplasms (NENs).
+Most types of cancers have 4 stages, numbered from 1 to 4 indicating a rising spread as the number is bigger.
+Some cancers have a stage 0 but I don’t believe this applies to Neuroendocrine Neoplasms (NENs).
 Often doctors write the stage down in Roman numerals, so you may see stages written as I, II, III and IV.

 Restaging may also be done to find out how the cancer responded to treatment.
 If restaging is done and a new stage is assigned, the new stage will be marked with an “r” in front of it to show that it’s different from the original stage.
 Usually, the original stage stays the same, even if the cancer comes back or gets worse.
 The same tests that were carried out to diagnose the cancer are usually carried out again.
 Restaging helps doctors plan the best treatment for cancer that has come back or become worse.